vackosar/vackosar.github.io/_posts/2020-04-08-Python-Context-Manager-With-Statement-Exception-Handling.md

 ---
 layout: post
-title: "Handle Exception And Close Resource Using Python Context Manager With-Statement"
+title: "Handle Exception and Close Resource Using Python Context Manager With-Statement"
 date: 2020-04-08
 categories: software
 description: Wrap you resource creation and closure into context manager with-statement and catch exceptions there.